tryscer/flock/Flock Wiki/Side 2 Tim.md

 - hsp
 - reflective

-alice in side b is quickly becoming a holy person, esp. through love-struck tim’s pov.
+Alice in side b is quickly becoming a holy person, esp. through love-struck Tim’s pov.

-barry is a leader of men: like moses
+Barry is a leader of men: like moses
+Barry (and possibly Cindy) join the conductors
+Barry is against hierarchy, he wants to see everyone in face level.
+However, we as readers are more interested in Barry

-eleanore is a studious disciple, finding theory in the flock’s behavior
+Eleanore is a studious disciple, finding theory in the flock’s behavior

 cindy is action.